Biochemical Analysis of Post-Transcriptional Regulatory Mechanisms

 Our interest in post-transcriptional gene regulation was triggered by the discovery of short double-stranded RNAs (dsRNAs) as sequence-specific repressors of gene expression in processes known as RNA silencing and RNA interference.
 We defined the size and structure of the dsRNA-processing intermediates, the siRNAs, and studied their assembly into target RNA-binding and -cleaving ribonucleoprotein complexes.
 In this process, we also discovered hundreds of endogenous small RNAs implicated in gene regulation.

 The most abundant class of small ncRNAs have been termed microRNAs (miRNAs); these are encoded in the genome in the form of short, slightly imperfect inverted repeats of approximately 25 base pair lengths.
 Mature miRNAs are predominantly 21 or 22 nucleotides (nt) long, evolutionarily conserved, and present in every cell type.
-Humans express several hundred miRNA genes.
+Humans express several hundred miRNA genes acting as negative regulators of target mRNA expression.
 A small subset of these miRNA genes are expressed with cell-type and developmental stage specificity and contribute to establishment or maintenance of cell lineages.

-Grants from the National Institutes of Health, Starr Foundation, and Simons Foundation provided partial support for these projects.
+Grants from the National Institutes of Health, Starr Foundation, Simons Foundation, and Robertson Therapeutic Development Fund provided partial support for these projects.